kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 - Conditional logic and business rule enforcement
 - Multi-step decision flows requiring both reasoning and action

-Example: A user asks, "Delivery was 11 days late—if required, open a ticket and calculate compensation."
+Example: A user asks, "Delivery was 11 days late-if required, open a ticket and calculate compensation."
 The agent reasons about the conditions, uses RAG to fetch the policy, calls calc to compute the refund, and finally triggers create_ticket.

 ## 10. Conclusions